What Do I Wear ?

 A lot of people ask, "Is it cold up there?"
 Typically, the temperature difference is 3.5 - 5 degrees less per 1000' and we occasionally fly as high as 3000' but an average flight, we fly to about 1000 -1500' therefore if the outside temp is 70 degrees on the ground, it will be around 65 degrees while flying up high.

-With round-the-clock support, even on weekends and holidays, you can be sure we'll be here to answer all your questions.
+With round-the-clock assistance, even on weekends and holidays, you can be sure we'll be here to answer all your questions.